thruthesky/easy_packages/easy_task/README.md

 - `Sign-in` is required before using any of the widget or logic of the package.
 This package does not provide anything for user authentication.
 You can develop your own.
 - User collection must be set on the `TaskService.instance.init( user: { collection: 'users', displayName: 'name', photoUrl:'photoURL', } )`.
   - The document id of the user collection must be the uid.
-  - And by default, this package uses `dispalyName` in the document to get the user's name to display on the screen.
+  - And by default, this package uses `displayName` in the document to get the user's name to display on the screen.
 And `photoUrl` to get the user's photoUrl.
 If your document uses different fields, you can set it on initialization.
   - For user search screen(or dislog), it will use the display name in user documents.

 ## Coding convention